IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/istio.md

 bx plugin install container-registry -r Bluemix
 ```
 Next, build your own docker images and push them to your own bluemix container registry.
+> You may skip these steps through deploying the secrets if you performed the Flightassist microservices deployment on Kubernetes scenario

 > Replace `<namespace>` with your own namespace, you can view your namespace by running `bx cr namespaces`
 >